Manndýr

 Recommended age: 3–10 years

-Concept, performer: Aude Busson
+Concept: Aude Busson

 Set design: Sigríður Sunna Reynisdóttir

-Björn Kristjánsson (Borko)
+Music: Björn Kristjánsson (Borko)

-Photographs: Sigurður Gunnarsson
+Photos: Sigurður Gunnarsson

-Finnish audio recording: Theater group Linnunrata, Annantalo
+Finnish audio recording: Theater Group Linnunrata, Annantalo